microsoft/CNTK/bindings/python/readme.txt

     >>> import cntk

     # 6) Running examples:
-        # Clone the python examples folder form cntk repository and add its path to PYTHONPATH
+        # Clone the python examples folder from the CNTK repository and add its path to PYTHONPATH
         # (e.g. setx PYTHONPATH %PYTHONPATH%;C:\work\cntk\bindings\python\examples in an Admin shell,
         # or rather setx PYTHONPATH C:\work\cntk\bindings\python\examples if no PYTHONPATH defined yet).
         # Try to run any of the examples, some examples come up with s script that fetches and prepares the data,